codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

   Now you can decide which teams have access to which projects, and at which level.
 By adding tags to projects, you can define rules for different teams that can create, update, delete, and view projects.
   Also, read the next feature description, _Auto-create projects for teams_.

+  **Migrating existing accounts**
+   If you have existing accounts with team-based access control for projects, you can either migrate all accounts or a specific account, as described in [Project ABAC migration](https://github.com/codefresh-io/project-abac-migration){:target="\_blank"}.

 * Pipeline access to teams with project-tags
   You can define access to pipelines on the basis of the projects that house the pipelines.
-Instead of tagging each pipeline,  you can add tags to the project, and define rules that determine the teams who can access the pipelines which share the project tags.
+Instead of tagging each pipeline, you can add tags to the project, and define rules that determine which teams can access the pipelines which share the project tags.
   Builds now honor the permissions of the pipelines.
 Users without access to the pipeline, will also not have access to its builds.
 This also means fewer email notifications, as these are only sent for builds that users have access to.

-**Migrating existing accounts**
-If you have existing accounts with permissions, you can either migrate all accounts or a specific account, as described in [Project ABAC migration](https://github.com/codefresh-io/project-abac-migration){:target="\_blank"}.

 For details, see [ABAC for entities with tags and rules]({{site.baseurl}}/docs/administration/account-user-management/access-control/#abac-for-entities-with-tags-and-rules).